-There are a lot of sessions, which are all streamable live ; and can be watched for later reference since they are made available later over on-demand stream.
+There are a lot of sessions, which can all be streamed live ; and can be watched for later reference since they are made available later over on-demand stream.
 Those are always interesting, and it was really a nice feeling to follow the SwiftUI sessions live this year.

 But since there are a lot of sessions at the same time, and also the labs, you cannot attend them all.
 That also why I now have a big list of sessions to watch later.
 But still way less sessions to stream in comparison of years I didn’t attend!

 I’m not going to attempt listing all the announcements made by Apple for the developers.
 Some other blogs already made that better than I would ever do!
 I’m just going to go back on a few improvements made, that I’m thrilled about.

 SwiftUI came out of nowhere, and it’s stunning already!
 Sure, it’s not going to replace UIKit or AppKit anytime soon (or maybe never?) since it heavily rely on them to work properly.